wattlebirdaz/bashcms2_contents/posts/20200914_gsoc2/main.md

 ### Wrapping up

 To conclude, I was able to achieve most of the goals mentioned in the proposal.
-Undoubtedly it was one of the most exiting semester thanks to GSoC.
+Undoubtedly it was one of the most exciting semester thanks to GSoC.
 A big thanks to my mentors Mariano Guerra, Anette Bienisia, and Albert Schimpf for helping me through out this project!